-Climate change is the biggest threat to the Reef, and is making marine heatwaves hotter, longer and more frequent.
+Climate change is the biggest threat to coral reefs, and is making marine heatwaves hotter, longer and more frequent.

 - Marine heatwaves cause coral bleaching.